libvmi/libvmi/README.rst

 To create a Rekall profile for Windows you need to determine the PDB filename and GUID of the kernel.
-This can be done either by running the win-guid example shipped with LibVMI, or by accessing the kernel executable on disk (normally found at C:\Windows\System32\ntoskrnl.exe).
+This can be done either by running the win-guid example shipped with LibVMI, or by accessing the kernel executable on disk (normally found in Windows' System32 folder as ntoskrnl.exe).

 If you need to examine an on-disk version of the kernel (or any other PE executable), you can run the following the Rekall command: